dennisgan/dapaas.github.io/index.md

 ### Reliable data hosting and querying services

-Host data on our scalable, cloud-based triplestore
+Host data on our reliable, cloud-based triplestore

 Share data privately or publicly